 At Liberty Wellness, located in Berlin, NJ, we are committed to providing the right treatment for those suffering from eating disorders.
-Eating disorders are hard to overcome alone, which is why our team of professionals will be able to assess your illness and provide you with the right eating disorder treatment options.
+Eating disorders are hard to overcome alone, which is why our team of professionals will be able to assess your illness and provide you with the right eating disorder treatment options, including:

 We understand the courage that is necessary to take this step, and we support our patients and provide them with the appropriate care needed to begin their journey back to health.